Upper Dolpo Trekking

 Himalayan Sights: Annapurna, Dhaulagiri Himalayan ranges Thorong Peak and Tibetan rugged mountains.

-Hightlight: Dolpa is the most remote and least developed isolated corner of Nepal, The region offers opportunities to visit ancient villages, high passes, beautiful Lakes, isolated Buddhist monasteries and also experience the vast array of wildlife inhabiting the region, including Blue sheep, Mountain Goat, Jackal, Wolf and the legendary Snow Leopard.
+Highlights: Dolpo is the most remote and least developed isolated corner of Nepal.
+Therefore, the region offers opportunities to visit ancient villages, high passes, beautiful Lakes, isolated Buddhist monasteries.
+And the region also experiences a vast array of wildlife inhabiting the region.
+Wildlife inhabits include Blue sheep, Mountain Goat, Jackal, Wolf, and the legendary Snow Leopard.

 Note: B=Breakfast, L= Lunch, D=Dinner